shlienlab/pre-otter/README.md

 Using direct-RNA library:
 ```
 singularity exec -e \
+    -B /path/to/reference/dir:/reference \
     -B /path/to/data/dir:/data \
     -B /path/to/output/dir:/output \
     /singularity_cache/pre-otter.sif pre-otter long-read \
     -i ont_read.fastq.gz \
-    -d
+    -d \
+    -f \
     -p my_counts_prefix \
     -t my_API_token \
     -e email1@host.com,email2@host.com \
     -s
 ```

+#### demo-data usage: ####
+For instructions to test the provided demo datasets, please see the README found under [test_data/short_read](test_data/short_read/README.md) and [test_data/long_read](test_data/long_read/README.md).

 #### Additional Notes ####
-- Long-read usage supports cDNA kits any form of `{PCS109,PCS110,PCS111,PCS114,LSK114,PCB111,PCB114}`.
+- Long-read usage supports cDNA kits in any form of `{PCS109,PCS110,PCS111,PCS114,LSK114,PCB111,PCB114}`.
 - Long-read usage accepts directory input including the entire binded folder: `-i /data` or a subdirectory folder: `-i /data/subdir`.
+- For fusion detection (`-f`), the genome index reference (~14 GB) will be downloaded to the binded `/reference` folder, if not detected.
+To save time, the user can download and extract the reference files from [here](https://figshare.com/ndownloader/files/25410494) with the download [script](scripts/download_jaffal_references.sh).
+- In the case of no gene fusion detected, pre-otter will output an empty fusion results file.
-- Please allow up to 2 hours for the build process to complete.
+- Please allow up to 3-4 hours for the build process to complete.
 We appreciate your patience during this time.

 ### Who do I talk to? ###
 ```